Did you realize that SaleHoo is a tax deductible expense?

-Both LLCs and S Corporations allow for maximum deductible expenses and are perfect for new businesses with lots of expenses in their first years.
+Both LLCs and S Corporations allow for maximum deductible expenses and are perfect for new businesses with lots of operating expenses in their first years.

-There is a myriad of expenses that are able to be deducted including: Rent/mortgage, education and training, wholesale inventory, advertising expenses, legal and accounting expenses, auto expenses, equipment, insurance, interest on loans, your eBay fees and software purchases, traveling expenses, wages and a whole lot more.
+There is a myriad of operating expenses that are able to be deducted including: Rent/mortgage, education and training, wholesale inventory, advertising expenses, legal and accounting expenses, auto expenses, equipment, insurance, interest on loans, your eBay fees and software purchases, traveling expenses, wages and a whole lot more.